mbenford/ngTagsInput/CONTRIBUTING.md

 The footer should contain any information about Breaking Changes and it's also the place to reference GitHub issues that this commit Closes.

-### Example
+#### Example

-    feat(tagsInput): Added addOnBlur option
+    feat(tagsInput): Add addOnBlur option

-    Added an option for the user to set if a tag should be created when the input field loses focus and there is some text left in it.
+    Add an option for the user to set if a tag should be created when the input field loses focus and there is some text left in it.
 This feature is important because it prevents a tag from being accidentally lost when it's not explicitly added.